unsafe0x0/stage/README.md

 - **Backgrounds** - Choose from gradients, solid colors, or upload your own background images
 - **Presets** - Apply 5 ready-made presets (Social Ready, Story Style, Minimal Clean, Bold Gradient, Dark Elegant) for instant professional styling
 - **Aspect Ratios** - Support for Instagram, social media, and standard photo formats
-- **Save Designs** - Save your designs to your account with custom names and descriptions
 - **Export** - Export as PNG (with transparency) or JPG with adjustable quality and scale (up to 5x)
-- **Design Gallery** - Access all your saved designs anytime

 ## Quick Start